RevolutionAnalytics/quickcheck/docs/tutorial.md

 ```
 [1] FALSE
 ```

-This opens the debugger at the beginning of a failed call to the assertion.
+As before, this opens the debugger at the beginning of a failed call to the assertion.
 Now it is up to the developer to fix any bugs.

-## What tests should I write
+## What tests should I write?

-This is a difficult question, as you can imagine.
+There is no general answer to this question, as you can imagine.
 One possible criterion is that of *test coverage*, the fraction of code that has been executed during the execution of tests.
 The other is the strictness of your assertions.
 The conjunction of all the assertions in your test set should imply the correctness of your program, in the ideal case and when universally quantified over their inputs.
-For instance `test(function(x = rinteger()) identical(x,x))` tests one important property of the `identical` function for all integer vectors.
+For instance `test(forall(x = rinteger(), identical(x,x))` tests one important property of the `identical` function for all integer vectors.
 That doesn't mean it runs the test for all integer vectors, which is impossible, but it means two related concepts:

- - The developer meant that the function should work for all integer vectors
+ - The developer meant that the function should work for all integer vectors, so it works as a specification.
- - The test can in principle run on any integer vector and should pass in each case.
+ - The test can in principle run on any integer vector and should pass in each case, you are not restricted to the original `sample.size`; you can run as many times as needed.

-The attentive reader may have already noticed that this is not the most stringent test we could  have written, even if it achieves 100% coverage. `identical` is supposed to work with any R object, so `test(function(x = rany()) identical(x,x))` is also expected to pass, implies the previous test, if universally quantified over all inputs, that is it is strictly more stringent given infinite time to try all possible inputs and better captures the developer's intent.
+The attentive reader may have already noticed that this is not the most stringent test we could  have written, even if it achieves 100% coverage. `identical` is supposed to work with any R object, so `test(forall(x = rany(), identical(x,x))` is also expected to pass, implies the previous test, if universally quantified over all inputs, that is it is strictly more stringent given infinite time to try all possible inputs and better captures the developer's intent.

-Finally, there is practical and some theoretical evidence that shorter programs can be tested more effectively, provided that the tests are also short.
-To summarize
+As a final guideline  for test-writing, there is practical and some theoretical evidence that shorter programs can be tested more effectively, provided that the tests are also short.
+To summarize:

  - Write the strictest set of tests possible.
 Only a correct program should be able to pass them, given infinite time to run the tests
  - Aim for 100% coverage
  - Keep code and tests short.

 Quickcheck can help with the second point.
 Function `no.coverage` will generate a simple coverage report highlighting areas of your code, with line-level detail, that is not covered by any test.
-At this time it works only for packages, that is it runs all the tests implied by `R CMD check` and compiles its report based on that, but we hope to make it work at the file or function level in the future.
-Based on package `covr` by @jimhester.
+At this time it works only for packages, that is it runs all the tests implied by `R CMD check` and compiles its report based on that, but we hope to make it work at the file or function level in the future (this feature is based on package `covr` by @jimhester).
 Quickcheck own tests achieve 90% coverage, with the function `no.coverage` itself representing most of the left out lines.

 ## Modifying or defining random data generators